drkeyongenesis/dynamic-scheduler-aap/README.md

 ## Future Enhancements

+1) Error Handling:
 - Add error handling and logging to ensure the scheduling process is robust and traceable.
+- Consider adding error handling after each API request to ensure the API responses are valid before moving forward with further tasks.
 - Implement more complex scheduling logic to handle different time zones and recurring patching tasks.
+- Potential Improvements and Considerations

+2) Authentication Token:
+- Ensure that the controller_token is securely handled, either through Ansible Vault or environment variables, rather than hardcoding it in the playbook.

+Pre-check and Patch Schedule Logic:
+Depending on the context, you may need additional logic to check whether a schedule already exists before creating a new one.
+This can prevent duplicate schedules from being created for the same hosts.

+Dynamic Variables:
+It might be useful to make some variables like pre_check_template_id or patch_template_id dynamic by passing them at runtime as extra variables or setting them as facts.

 ## Resources